The Gravitational-Wave Power Gap in Core-Collapse Supernovae: Insights from 60 Axisymmetric Simulations

 \subsection{Avoided Crossings}

-Several studies have proposed that the GW power gap arises from an avoided crossing between oscillation modes of the PNS~\cite{Morozova_18,Vartanyan_23,Wolfe_23,Bruel_23,Choi_24,Lella_26}.
+{Several studies have proposed that the GW power gap arises from an avoided crossing between oscillation modes of the PNS \cite{Morozova_18,Vartanyan_23,Wolfe_23,Bruel_23,Choi_24,Lella_26}.
 The basic picture suggested in these works is that two weakly coupled modes interact to suppress the emission at the frequency where they will eventually meet and undergo an avoided crossing.
-It is not yet clear how this process functions or why it would occur at the avoided crossing frequency even when the frequencies of the modes are far apart.
+It is not yet clear how this process functions or why it would occur at the avoided crossing frequency even when the frequencies of the modes are far apart.}

-To illustrate the dynamics of coupled modes and avoided crossings in the context of core-collapse supernovae, we consider a simple analogy.
-Consider two oscillators of masses $m_1$ and $m_2$ connected by springs.
-The left oscillator is attached to a fixed wall by a spring with stiffness $k_1$, the right oscillator by a spring with stiffness $k_2$, and the two masses are coupled by a spring of stiffness $k_c$.
-Let $x_1$ and $x_2$ denote the displacements of the two masses from equilibrium.
-The equations of motion are
+{To illustrate the dynamics of coupled modes and avoided crossings in this context, we consider a simple analogy: two harmonic oscillators of masses $m_1$ and $m_2$, with spring stiffnesses $k_1$ and $k_2$, respectively.
+The two oscillators are coupled by a third spring with stiffness $k_c$.
+Writing the displacements as $x_j(t) = A_j e^{i\omega t}$, the equations of motion reduce to a standard eigenvalue problem whose two eigenfrequencies are